AndreiRailean/andreirailean.github.io/src/pages/resume.md

 #### Co-Founder and Frontend Engineer | Jul 2013 - May 2014
 I co-founded AnyPrice to build a price comparison engine for consumer products in a google-like manner - by collecting information from the open web.
 We built software to collect, categorize, group, display and otherwise make sense of terabytes of data.

-Business achieved good traction with Google and visitors.
-Our audience was able to conveniently explore all options available on the market, unlike at other pay-to-play comparison websites.

-The business was shut down because we were overcapitalized on SEO and when Google changed the algorithm, our traffic tanked and we ran out of money.

-Tech: JavaScript, JQuery, Bootstrap CSS, Ruby on Rails, Liquid, Web Scraping, Machine Learning, ElasticSearch, Git, Heroku

 ### [ProductReview.com.au](https://productreview.com.au)
 ProductReview.com.au is Australia’s leading online publisher of consumer opinion on products and services.
+I started as an engineer and quickly progressed to managing the whole business.

 #### General Manager | Dec 2010 - May 2013
 Got into business analysis to see what processes and resources are required for growth.
 This turned into a full-time Manager role.

-I set up a team to manage all content via new content systems and guidelines.
-Set up regular detailed reporting on quality and trends to establish KPIs for the content team.

-After content, I hired a new marketing manager.
-We re-branded and redesigned the web property and launched TV ads.
-Marketing team covered social media, customer feedback, PR campaigns, EDMs and created new advertising products.
-I hired graphic designers to look after all the visual detail.

-- Grow the business through features and business relationships
-- Make sure there was continuous feedback between all teams
-- Look after monetization, analytics, performance and reporting
-- Build a team and create a productive and friendly environment
-- Build additional revenue streams

-I instituted processes to improve code quality and frequent feature releases.
-The dev team followed modern agile practices.
-I coordinated feature prioritization and incentives for achievement of critical deadlines.
-Starting as a developer made me well aware of our abilities and constraints.
-I was involved in setting course for adopting new technologies, overcoming technical roadblocks and planning infrastructure for continued growth.

-As a result of all activity, the revenues have tripled, visitor traffic beat all expectations, team grew from 3 to 12 and important and long-lasting relationships were established
+Under my command the business has tripled the revenue, visitor traffic beat all expectations, team grew from 3 to 12 and we established important and long-lasting business partnerships.

-Areas of focus: Affiliate marketing, Google AdSense, SEO, Referral program, Traffic acquisition, Media and Brand partnerships

 #### Software Engineer | Aug 2010 - Dec 2010
-I started as a developer in a small team of three.
-As a software engineer with commercial experience, I introduced modern practices like git version control, scheduled releases and systematic analytics tracking instrumentation.
+I introduced modern practices like git version control, scheduled releases and systematic analytics tracking instrumentation.

-Tech: PHP, JavaScript, CSS, HTML, Git, Google Analytics, Digital Ocean

 ### [PaintAccess.com.au](https://paintaccess.com.au)
 PaintAccess.com.au is an online retailer of accessories for trade painters and plasterers.
 The store was one of the early adopters of Shopify in Australia.

-Business is still around and is making money

 #### Co-founder and Technical Director | Aug 2009 - Jun 2012
 Created a new online retail business from the ground up.
+Built a new business on Shopify.
+Coded custom themes.
 Established relationships with suppliers.
 Set up shipping, stock management and pricing procedures.

-- Built a new business on Shopify
-- Evaluated multiple e-commerce platforms
-- Created a custom Shopify theme
-- Configured apps, plugins and integrations
-- Ran advertising on Google network
-- Used Google Analytics to optimize performance

-Tech: Shopify, Liquid, JavaScript, Google: Apps, Analytics
+Optimised SEO and Advertising spend.

 ### [Yahoo!
 Australia](https://au.yahoo.com)

 #### Software Engineer | Jul 2007 - Aug 2009
 Developed infrastructure for user generated content to be used on media properties.
 Built APIs and web services as part of with Yahoo's global engineering team.

-- Build new features for Lifestyle, TV and Food web properties
-- Weather web service (import data + provide API + frontend)
-- Anonymous Comments Platform (web service + frontend)
-- Ops capacity planning for traffic spikes and large volumes of data

-Tech: PHP, Perl, JavaScript, YII, REST, Foosball

 ### [Squiz.net](https://squiz.net)

 #### Software Engineer | Aug 2004 - Jul 2007
 Developer of MySource Matrix (v3) Enterprise-grade Content Management System (CMS).
-- Added key components: Triggers, Remote content, Thesaurus.
-- Represented company at government client locations for sales, maintenance and integration assignments
-- Trained new developers.

-Tech: PHP, JavaScript, JQuery, MySQL, PostgreSQL, HTTP Proxy, SVN

 ## Education